Wildlife Aid Foundation: Wildlife hospital

 Wildlife Aid got its start in 1979 when its founder, Simon Cowell, MBE acquired a farmhouse in Leatherhead with the intention of starting a local wildlife rescue facility.
-Formally established a year later, the centre's activities steadily increased in scale; the hospital now treats more than 20,000 wild animals in a year, returning 70% of them to the wild.
+Formally established a year later, the centre's activities steadily increased in scale; the hospital now treats more than 20,000 wild animals a year, returning 70% of them to the wild.
 It has saved the lives of hundreds of thousands of animals since the charity's formation in 1980.
 The organisation currently operates on a budget of £350,000 per year and relies on over 300 volunteers to provide an all-year-round service.
 Its facilities include two operating theatres, a pathology lab, and an intensive care unit.
 The charity's longer-term aim is to build a larger complex on a new site that will allow the expansion of the organisation's educational programmes; the planned expansion would increase the facility's footprint to 10 acre, rely heavily on eco-friendly technology, and be carbon-neutral.

 As of 11 November 2011, "Wildlife Aid" was reincorporated at the Charity Commission as the "Wildlife Aid Foundation".